urssivar/codex/guide/copulas.md

     </tr>
 </table>

-It is mainly used in two contexts:
+The basic series, corresponds to _"to be"_.
+It's used in two contexts:

 1. To denote plain _facts_: